 It’s also known for irrigated cotton farming, beef and sheep production and gemstone mining, all combined contributing $2.92 billion to gross regional product each year.

-O’Toole says businesses are challenged by storing files, even the local medical centre that can’t file patient records electronically for fear the unstable connectivity will cause data to go missing.
+O’Toole says businesses are challenged by storing files.
+Even the local medical centre can’t file patient records electronically for fear the unstable connectivity will cause data to go missing.

 In many cases it’s easier and more reassuring to use the fax machine.